 We have improved Green Park, with a resurfaced all-weather path, a widened entrance and a new seating area with a great view of the river.

-We're planning further upgrades for spring 2026, including improvements to the play area with new, accessible wooden swing sets and refurbished play equipment.
+We are currently upgrading the play area with new, accessible wooden swing sets and refurbished play equipment.
 A new all-weather path will link the play area to the river path and the entrance at the northern end of the park.

 Additional cycle racks, benches and new tree planting will help to create a more welcoming and accessible space.